anquanscan/sec-tools/README.md

 [mosec-node-plugin](https://github.com/momosecurity/mosec-node-plugin): 用于检测 node 项目的第三方依赖组件是否存在安全漏洞。
 [Dr_Quine](https://github.com/anyaschukin/Dr_Quine): A self-replicating virus in C, ASM, python.
 [AppLocker](https://github.com/Ryasnoy/AppLocker): AppLocker - simple lock screen for iOS Application ( Swift 4+, iOS 9.0+) Touch ID / Face ID
 [breaking-telegram](https://github.com/matteounitn/breaking-telegram): Simple PoC script that allows you to exploit telegram's "send with timer" feature by saving any media sent with this functionality.
+[kata-containers](https://github.com/kata-containers/kata-containers): Kata Containers version 2.x repository.
+Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs. https://katacontainers.io/